 Understanding iShares MSCI Emerging Index Fund's Unusual Options Activity

-Shares of iShares MSCI Emerging Index Fund (NYSE:EEM) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $55.27.
+On Thursday, shares of iShares MSCI Emerging Index Fund (NYSE:EEM) saw unusual options activity.
+After the option alert, the stock price moved up to $54.68.

 - Sentiment: BEARISH